Phydon/gerf/README.md

 Usage: gerf [OPTIONS] [SIZE] [COMMAND]

 Commands:
-  log, -L, --log  Show content of the log file help            Print this message or the help of the given subcommand(s)
+  examples, --examples  Show examples log, -L, --log        Show content of the log file help                  Print this message or the help of the given subcommand(s)

 Arguments:
   [SIZE]  The size the generated file should have